|

 not guarantee a successful career or a higher salary.
 His research was

-published in the Fall 2002 issue of the Academy of Management Learning
+published in an issue of the Academy of Management Learning

 and Education.
 Stanford graduate student Christina Fong was his